-A grievant may initiate the grievance process by 1) communicating with the person whose decision is the subject of the grievance and 2)then discussing the grievance with that person's immediate supervisor..
-The grievant shall put the basis for the grievance in writing if requested by any supervisor.
-If the outcome of these steps is unsatisfactory to the grievant, a grievant may then appeal to a Special Review Committee by filing a written grievance with the presiding officer of the Faculty Senate no later than 120 calendar days from the date when the grievant is officially notified of the action or when the grievant becomes aware of a grievable condition that she/he was not made aware of by written means.
+A grievant may initiate the grievance process by (1) communicating with the person whose decision is the subject of the grievance, (2) discussing the grievance with that person's immediate supervisor, and/or (3) initiating the process through the ombudsperson’s office.
+The grievant shall put the basis for the grievance in writing to their supervisor.
+The parties must participate in mediation.
+See Policy 350.5 (2).
+The mediation process will be handled (1) by the ombudsperson if the grievance process is not initiated through the ombudsperson’s office or (2) by another trained mediator if the grievance process is initiated through the ombudsperson’s office.

+If the outcome of these steps is unsatisfactory to the grievant, a grievant may then appeal to a Special Review Committee by filing a written grievance with the presiding officer of the Faculty Senate no later than 60 calendar days from the date when the grievant is officially notified of the action or when the grievant becomes aware of a grievable condition that she/he was not made aware of by written means.
 The grievant may need to file an appeal to the Special Review Committee prior to the outcome of the previous steps in order to retain the right of appeal.
-The parties must participate in mediation (though both parties may agree to waive this requirement).
-See Policy 350.5 (2)..

-The Special Review Committee (SRC) shall attempt to resolve the grievance on an informal basis, including interviews with both parties.
-Should the grievance remain unresolved, the Committee shall make its recommendations in writing to the complainant, head of the academic unit or program area, dean, or academic vice president, and president.
+The Special Review Committee (SRC) shall attempt to resolve the grievance on an informal basis.
+SRC shall engage in fact-finding efforts that can consist of (a) interviews with both parties and (b) reviews of the evidences submitted with the grievance.

+SRC shall complete the process within 30 calendar days

+At this stage, if the grievance is resolved, first the decision will be reflected in the SRC minutes and second both parties will provide written confirmation of the decision.

+Should the grievance remain unresolved, the SRC shall make recommendation to the President.
+Then, the President shall, within thirty days of receipt of the recommendation, provide written notice to the grievant of his/her decision concerning the grievance after consideration of the SRC's recommendation.
+The President's decision shall be final.

-5.1 The Special Review Committee (SRC) shall consist of the following members:
+6. SRC shall consist of the following members:

-5.1.1 Three members, none of whom can be from the same Department as the grievant, shall be chosen from a pool selected by the Faculty Senate Executive Committee on an annual basis.
+6.1 Three members, none of whom can be from the same Department as the grievant, shall be chosen from a standing pool selected by the Faculty Senate Executive Committee on an annual basis.
 This pool shall be comprised of tenured faculty members (two from each of the colleges in the University – excluding University Studies), for one-year terms coinciding with the term of the President of the Faculty Senate.
 Any faculty member may serve up to four successive terms in such a position.

-5.1.2 The Special Review Committee Chair shall be selected by the President of the Faculty Senate.
-The grievant shall select one member from the pool and the person against whom the grievance is brought shall select the other member from the pool.
+6.2 The SRC Chair and Members shall be selected by the President of the Faculty Senate who has previously vetted conflicts of interest.
 The Committee shall judge any allegation of bias or conflict of interest.
-In the event that an individual member is judged by the Committee to be biased or to have a conflict of interest in a specific case, the Committee shall replace the member with a substitute member for that case.
+In the event that an individual member is judged by the Committee to be biased or to have a conflict of interest in a specific case, the Committee shall request the President of the Faculty Senate to replace the member with a substitute member for that case.

-5.1.3 Emeritus professors are eligible for memberships on the SRC.
+6.3 Emeritus professors are eligible for memberships on the SRC.

-5.1.4 Faculty holding administrative appointments are not eligible for membership on the SRC.
-"Administrative appointment" includes appointments as President, Vice President, Dean, Associate or Assistant Dean, Department Chair or Head, or Associate or Assistant Department Chair or Head of an Academic Unit.
+6.4 Faculty holding administrative appointments are not eligible for membership on the SRC.
+The definition of "Administrative appointment" here is based on the Faculty Senate Constitution, Article III: Membership, Section II (i.e., “The following, whether full or part time or interim, are considered administrative positions: Chair/Head/or equivalent, Assistant/Associate Dean, Dean, Vice President, Assistant/Associate Vice President, Provost, and President.)

-5.2 In the event of a dispute as to whether an action is a matter related to tenure or promotion or is subject to grievance, the university or faculty member subject to the action may request an interpretation from the Standing Committee on Faculty Rights by filing a written request for an opinion.
-The Committee, after reviewing the matter and considering any written argument from either party, shall issue its opinion within thirty calendar days of the time of the filing of the request for an opinion.

-The President shall, within thirty days of receipt of the recommendation, provide written notice to the grievant of his/her decision concerning the grievance after consideration of the Special Review Committee's recommendation.
-The President's decision shall be final.

 ________________________________________________________________________________________